 her present, and also let your child glue the photos onto paper to make a little book about your family holidays.
 Don't be surprised if your child

 asks for this book over and over, or reads it to comfort himself.

 4. Let your child fall asleep in front of your tree (if you have one) in a sleeping bag -- with you by her side, chatting softly.
 You

 might even have a slumber party, one child at a time, and sleep on the couch next to your child.
 This will probably become your child's favorite holiday

 5. Start a blessing bowl, in which you write down things you and other family members are grateful for, from your year.
 Just toss them

 in as you think about them.
 Ask your children to contribute, too.
 One evening towards the end of the year, make popcorn, snuggle up together, and go

 through the bowl reading each gratitude item aloud.
 Talk about them together.
 Savor that feeling of emotional abundance that makes us feel grateful.

 Resist the urge to lecture, but share aloud how blessed you feel your family is -- particularly to have each other.
 This creates long-lasting feelings

-of gratitude, connection and meaning, which research shows makes kids happier and more grateful even months later.
+of gratitude, connection and meaning, which research shows makes kids and adults happier and more grateful even months later.